 We also see over 1,500 children every year in our outpatient clinic at the Children’s Hospital of Pittsburgh of UPMC, which is called ARCH (Advocacy Resources for Children).
 These are children with less serious, but still significant injuries, such as bruises, failure to thrive due to neglect or a poor environment, and children in foster care, many of whom are not having their basic medical needs met.
 I’ve been working in the field of child abuse for almost 15 years and unfortunately, I can say that the problem of child abuse and neglect is not getting better.

 So what can be done to change this landscape?
-We need to change our culture and realize that recognizing and caring for children who are at risk for abuse and children who are already victims is everyone’s responsibility; from the neighbor who knows something isn’t right next door, to the police officer who responds to a domestic violence call and sees children in the house, to the schoolteacher who sees that the child doesn’t have appropriate clothes, to the physician who sees an infant who is failing to thrive, to anyone who is who is in a public place such as a restroom and sees a parent take out a belt to beat a child.
+We need to change our culture and realize that recognizing and caring for children who are at risk for abuse and children who are already victims is everyone’s responsibility; from the neighbor who knows something isn’t right next door, to the police officer who responds to a domestic violence call and sees children in the house, to the schoolteacher who sees that the child doesn’t have appropriate clothes and might benefit from a new set from this cool new boys boutique clothing store, to the physician who sees an infant who is failing to thrive, to anyone who is who is in a public place such as a restroom and sees a parent take out a belt to beat a child.

 Of course preventing child abuse is the ultimate solution; making sure it never happens in the first place.
 But it is a sad realization that we will probably never prevent it 100% of the time.
 So we need to acknowledge that it happens and we also need to focus on secondary prevention, on identifying abuse early.
 As medical providers, we are treating injuries from child abuse; we have to have the knowledge to recognize the signs of abuse, intervene and avoid having to treat the same children over and over again.